bdebyl/bdebyl-site/content/post/thinkpad_usb_fix.md

 been able to bend the flat pads towards the entry of the receptacle down to attempt to solder them to the surface mount pads.

-# All the King's horses, and all the King's men
+# All the King's horses, all the King's men
 Alas, it was time to put the laptop back together.
 To my dismay there were further problems.
 Due to the modification and forced fitment of the replacement, the USB receptacle was sticking out too far off of the PCB preventing the